atomicjolt/react_rails_starter_app/README.md

-# React Starter App
+# React Rails Starter App
 -----------------------
 This project provides a starting point for building a React or OAuth application using Ruby on Rails as a backend.
 There are many starter kits that will help you get started with React and Redux.
 This is the one created by, maintained by and used by [Atomic Jolt](http://www.atomicjolt.com).

-## Build a new application using the React Starter App Rails application template:
+## Build a new application using the React Rails Starter App Rails application template:
-rails new my_app -m https://raw.githubusercontent.com/atomicjolt/react_starter_app/master/template.rb
+rails new my_app -m https://raw.githubusercontent.com/atomicjolt/react_rails_starter_app/master/template.rb

-## Running React Starter App
+## Running React Rails Starter App

 ### With Foreman
 Foreman makes it simple to startup all the services required to run the application in development mode.
 To start the application using foreman simply run: